oasci/pitt-biosc1540-2024s/biosc1540/modules/python-ml/comp-bio.md

 Standardization of data formats, exemplified by the adoption of formats such as FASTQ and BAM, is streamlining the integration of heterogeneous biological data.
 Furthermore, initiatives like the National Institutes of Health’s Big Data to Knowledge (BD2K) program are playing a crucial role in fostering interdisciplinary collaboration, providing a framework for researchers to collectively tackle complex biological challenges.

 ## Scientific journals

-In 2024, [Clarivate][clarivate] has indexed 62 journals that scope primarily encompasses computational biology.
+In 2024, [Clarivate][clarivate] has indexed 62 journals whose scope primarily encompasses computational biology.
 Journals with broader scope such as Science and Nature also contain computational biology research, so this number is much higher.

 ??? info "List of journals"